 - Take the leftover saffron risotto out of the refrigerator.TIP: this traditional Italian recipe is specifically made with leftover saffron risotto.
 If you make the risotto from scratch for this recipe, then you need to make it thick, and let cool down completely before cooking this dish.

 - On a non-stick pan, warm up 2 tbsps of olive oil.
-Add 3 to 4 tbsp of the leftover saffron risotto to the pan.
+Add 3 to 4 tablespoon of the leftover saffron risotto to the pan.
 Keep the heat to low.

 - Flatten the rice to get a disc as big as the pan.
 The disc should be just over 1cm (0.4 inch) thick.